superlaser97/Unity-Toolbox/README.md

 You do not need to any prefab on the scene, it will be auto loaded by the script itself and assigned to do not be destroyed.

 ### Functions
-Parameters you can set in ShowDialog()
+`ShowToast()`
+Parameters
 -	Duration ( Up Time )
 After the up time, toast will close automatically

-Additional Parameters that is set on the dialog prefab is at
+`Dispose()`
+Destroys SimpleUIDialog from scene, free-ing up memory.
+Can be reinstantated by calling any static methods

+Prefab is found at
 > Assets/Resource/SUPERLASER/SimpleUIPrompt/SimpleUIPromptCanvas

 * To change the scaling of the UI, Modify the Scale Factor on the Canvas Scaler on the Prefab